The William Jones Fund

 Under the Monmouth Schools’ Charitable Trust, a William Jones Fund for the benefit of Monmouth School for Girls and a separate William Jones Fund for the benefit of Monmouth School for Boys have been created.

 Trustees are predominantly former pupils with a vested interest in the success of fundraising.
 Most have directly benefited from the generosity of William Jones.
 We are grateful to those who give up their time to serve as trustees.

 A message from Chairman of Monmouth Schools' Chartitable Trust

-This is now complete but has left a significant year-on-year shortfall in the amount of money available from the endowment to help with fee assistance.
-The focus now for fundraising is very firmly on the longer term aim to build a new William Jones (Bursary and Scholarship) Fund solely to provide ‘the gift of education’ to as many boys of ability from the local area as possible.
-The new fund will help with fees for boys who show potential, not just academically but also in music or sport.
+Over the past few years, the school has reassessed its priorities and focused on much-needed repair and renewal work around teaching and boarding and is currently building a fantastic Performing Arts Centre.
+This work has inevitably depleted reserves and reduced the amount available to the school from the endowment.
+The focus now for fundraising is very firmly on the longer term aim to build a new William Jones (Bursary and Scholarship) Fund solely to provide ‘the gift of education’ to as many girls of ability from the local area as possible.
+The new fund will help with fees for girls who show potential not just academically but also in music or sport.